Ghazal 172, Verse 5x

 Gyan Chand:

 On the portion of ground of the age/world, I am waiting for the relish of death/oblivion.
-In the hour-glass, sand is passing from one chamber to the other for me with as much speed as dust that would be flung up by a fleeing deer.
+In the hourglass, sand is passing from one chamber to the other for me with as much speed as dust that would be flung up by a fleeing deer.
 The swift passing of the sand is a sign of the swift passing of time-- that is, the lifetime.
 I am about to attain oblivion, the lifetime is swiftly becoming finished.
-(347)

 FWP:

-SETS == A,B; EXCLAMATION; GENERATORS; IZAFAT
+SETS == A,B; EXCLAMATION; IZAFAT; SYMMETRY

 Strikingly, the first line contains no verb.
 Because of the generally extravagant and emotive associations of 'dust on the head', it's tempting to supply a subjunctive ('may dust be on the head!'); but a present is also possible ('dust is on the head').
 Either way, the effect feels exclamatory and dramatic.

 But what exactly does it mean to put 'dust on the head' of someone or something?
-In its literal meaning, it describes a widespread traditional ritual of mourning (to express the extremity of their grief, mourners tear their clothing, beat their breasts, fling dust or ashes on their heads, etc.).
+In its literal meaning, it describes a widespread traditional ritual of mourning (to express the extremity of their grief, mourners tear their clothing, beat their breast, fling dust or ashes on their head, etc.).
 Then idiomatically it can also mean 'to heap curses on, to execrate' or 'to bury, to conceal' (see the definition of ;xaak ;Daalnaa above).

-Having no choice, we must wait impatiently (and of course, under mushairah performance conditions, must wait as long as possible) for the second line to bring what we hope will be clarification.
+Having no choice, we must wait impatiently (and of course, under mushairah performance conditions, must wait as long as conveniently possible) for the second line to bring what we hope will be clarification.

-In either case, it seems safe to say that the verse is about the brevity of life and imminence of death-- but how much beyond that very unhelpful level can we really go?
+In either case, it seems safe to say that the verse is about the brevity of life and the imminence of death-- but how far beyond that very unhelpful level can we really go?
 Just to take the two most extreme cases, perhaps the verse expresses a radical eagerness and 'relish' for death, so that it curses, or grieves over, 'Waiting', and heaps scorn on the foolish 'interval' of one's lifetime, which misbehaves and runs madly along like the panic/flight of a deer.
-Or perhaps the verse expresses fear and horror at death (as for example does {7,2}), so that it curses any possible 'relish' for death by heaping on its head the pathetically scanty 'dust' of the interval of the lifetime; thus during the condemned person's agony of waiting, the hour-glass seems to move with the madly fast rush of a panicky deer.
+Or perhaps the verse expresses fear and horror at death (as for example does {7,2}), so that it curses any possible 'relish' for death by heaping on its head the pathetically scanty 'dust' of the interval of the lifetime; thus during the condemned person's helpless waiting, the hourglass seems to move with the madly fast rush of a panicky deer.

 Compare {229,4}, another 'dust on the head' verse.
-And for another intriguing use of ram-e aahuu , see {172,5x}.